CobbTyler18/elive-user-guide/Readme.md

 The second method is to download a HD wallpaper .gif and transfer it with the Thunar File Manager.
 Download your gif using the link above or any you choose in .gif format.
 Open the thunar file manager and from the home directory click downloads, or navigate to your .gif wallpaper.
 Open another thunar file manager window by clicking the icon in the dock again.
 Press (control) and (h) at the same time to show hidden files.
 Click .e and then e17, now click backgrounds.
 Drag and drop your animated wallpaper .gif from downloads to the backgrounds directory you just opened.
 After you transfer the wallpaper press (control) and (h) again to hide the config files.
 Close the file managers

-Right click on the desktop to bring up the menu, click settings and then Wallpaper.
+Left click on the desktop to bring up the menu, click settings and then Wallpaper.
 The wallpaper settings will appear.
 In the top left click Personal, now you should see the wallpaper you transferred in the list below, click it.
 Now click apply and close the wallpaper settings.

 ## Advanced Customizations